Sorite

 Robert Desnos, [The Dove of the Ark], [1923].
 [2]

-The expression « Chinese sorite » or « Confucian sorite » is used by Masson-Oursel ([1912], p.
+The term « Chinese sorite » or « Confucian sorite » is used by Masson-Oursel ([1912], p.
 17) to designate « arguments [argumentations] expressing a sequence of means implemented by human activity in view of an end » (1912, p.
 20).
 Eno (2016, p.11) speaks of “sorite” or “chain syllogism”[2].

-The sorite posits a desirable state and considers the stages along the way to achieving it.
-The progressive sorite starts from the first stage and proceeds to the ultimate goal.
-The spring of the progression can be considered as causal, instrumental or indeterminate, in this case the succession seems purely temporal.
-The regressive sorite states the goal and enumerates the stages backwards to the first, basic stage.
+The sorite posits a desirable state and considers the stages on way to it.
+The progressive sorite starts from the first stage and proceeds to the final goal.
+The source of the progression may be considered causal, instrumental or indeterminate, in which case the succession appears purely temporal.

 In ancient times, those who wished to make bright virtue brilliant in the world first ordered their states; those who wished to order their states first aligned their households; those who wished to align their households first refined their persons; those who wished to refine their persons first balanced their minds; those who wished to balance their minds first perfected the genuineness of their intentions; those who wished to perfect the genuineness of their intentions first extended their understanding; extending one’s understanding lies in aligning affairs.

-The Great learning, R. Eno, p.
+The Great Learning, R. Eno, p.
 12

 Only after affairs have been aligned may one’s understanding be fully extended.
 Only after one’s understanding is fully extended may one’s intentions be perfectly genuine.
 Only after one’s intentions are perfectly genuine may one’s mind be balanced.
 Only after one’s mind is balanced may one’s person be refined.
 Only after one’s person is refined may one’s household be aligned.
 Only after one’s household is aligned may one’s state be ordered.
 Only after one’s state is ordered may the world be set at peace.